 With planning, these academic attributes can be demonstrated from most any major offered at UNC Charlotte.

 Undergraduates must declare a major, but there are no pre-health majors or minors at UNC Charlotte; rather, students follow pre-health “tracks”.
 Think of a pre-health track as a plan of attack that includes the required and recommended courses for your particular area of healthcare.
 For instance, a pre-med student selects a major AND also follows a pre-med track; the student has a list of courses to complete for their major, and another list of courses for their pre-med track.
-The student works to complete both lists of courses during their college years.
+The student works to complete both course lists during their college years.

 Pre-health students are encouraged to consider these 2 criteria when selecting a major: